 • Establish a routine.
 This doesn’t have to be rigid, but just a rhythm of the day.

 • Run family meetings.
-These are a good chance to check in and air grievances. time to
+These are a good chance to check in and air grievances.

 • Share the chores.
 The house may be busier than usual, make sure everyone is contributing.